katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/scenario_vmware_http.rst

 Introduction
 ============

-This guide will show you how to utilize Ansible to use VMware HTTP APIs to automate various tasks.
+This guide will show you how to utilize Assible to use VMware HTTP APIs to automate various tasks.

 Scenario Requirements
 =====================

 * Software

-    * Ansible 2.5 or later must be installed.
+    * Assible 2.5 or later must be installed.

-    * We recommend installing the latest version with pip: ``pip install Pyvmomi`` on the Ansible control node (as the OS packages are usually out of date and incompatible) if you are planning to use any existing VMware modules.
+    * We recommend installing the latest version with pip: ``pip install Pyvmomi`` on the Assible control node (as the OS packages are usually out of date and incompatible) if you are planning to use any existing VMware modules.

 * Hardware